jundalisay/sp/content/en/faqs/material.md

 {{< l a="Material Superphysics" >}}
-The 19th century aether was the luminiferous aether of Fresnel, which is different from the original aether of Descartes and the ancient Greeks.
+The 19th century aether was from Huygens which was the 2nd Element of Descartes.
+It was wrongly interpreted by Fresnel to be static.
+The Michelson-Morley experiment debunked the staticity of the aether since it was done all at sea level.
+The proper test would be to put one detector at sea level and another in orbit.
+This would have exposed time dilation which is the drag of the 2nd Element on matter (3rd Element).

-The original pure aether is the substance of ideas and the abstract mind or soul that has those ideas.
+The 2nd Element is different from the original pure aether which is the substance of ideas and the abstract mind or soul that has those ideas.
 These then generates reality, as matter and light, in real-time.
 This was explained by George Berkeley:
 {{< /l >}}